TamaraMageto77/Students-Mental-Health-Chatbot/data/README.md

 ### Context

-This dataset is a curated collection of questions and answers sourced from two prominent online counseling and therapy platforms.
+This dataset is a curated collection of questions and answers sourced from two prominent online counseling and therapy platforms, including [CounselChat](https://counselchat.com).
 The questions span a wide range of mental health topics, including anxiety, depression, relationship issues, stress management, and more.
 The answers are provided by qualified and experienced psychologists, ensuring the responses are accurate and reliable.
 The primary purpose of this dataset is to facilitate the fine-tuning of language models, enhancing their capability to generate appropriate and helpful advice in response to mental health-related queries.

 This dataset is a valuable resource for anyone looking to advance the field of AI-driven mental health support.
 By leveraging the real-world data it provides, developers and researchers can create more empathetic, accurate, and effective tools to assist individuals dealing with mental health challenges.